Let’s talk about something that instantly transforms a home: color.

 If it’s the first time you plan to use this kind of paint, no need to rack your brain.

-Simply order this essentials paint kit, in which everything is included: the paint, the wax, the 2 brushes, and sanding pads.
+Simply order the paint, the wax, the brush, and sanding pads.

 French Country furniture looks as if it has survived years of wear and tear with worn-off spots and imperfections.